fabus961/cordova-ionic-esptouch/README.md

 # cordova-ionic-vue-esptouch
 It is a cordova plug-in for esptouch networking with esp8266 and esp32, using the latest Espressif library, which can be used for ionic and cordova projects.
-Forked from coloz, added the wifi ssid and bssid fetching (tested on iOS only).
+Forked from coloz, added the wifi ssid and bssid fetching.

 # espTouch lib
 android：0.3.7.0